williamthome/euneus/README.md

 # Euneus

-An incredibly flexible and performant JSON parser, generator and formatter.
+An incredibly flexible and performant JSON parser, generator and formatter in pure Erlang.

 Euneus is a rewrite of [Thoas][thoas].